 Not Show Ready

-Sellers only get one chance to make a first impression, so it’s imperative their home looks it’s best and is “show ready” from the start.
-A show ready home means the home has been deep cleaned from top to bottom, doesn’t smell and isn’t cluttered.
-In order to achieve show ready condition it might cost some money up front, but if the right changes are made they will pay for themselves.
+Sellers only get one chance to make a first impression, so it’s imperative their home is “show ready” from the start.
+A show ready home means the home has been deep cleaned from top to bottom doesn’t smell, and isn’t cluttered.
+In order to achieve show-ready condition, it might cost some money up front, but if the right changes are made they will pay for themselves.